Neurocomputing/NEUCOM-D-16-02113/README.md

 where *Solution* is the final combinatorial optimization solution including the minimal point, objective value, and running time.
 The first two inputs *@F* and *@nF* are the function handles of the customized objective function and its gradient function.
 The third input *Data* is the problem related data.
 And *Para* is the parameter structure.

 ## Installation
-Add all files to your directory.
+Add LibCoopt and its all subfolders to path.

 ## Example